-Thanks to the vastness and diversity of our territory, you will easily ride along the shore of Northern Lake Maggiore and the banks, or you will tackle the climbs along the valleys of region around Locarno and Ascona.
+Thanks to the vastness and diversity of territory, you will easily ride along the shore of Northern Lake Maggiore and the banks, or you will tackle the climbs along the valleys of region around Locarno and Ascona.
+Nestled in Ticino, the only Italian speaking province of Switzerland, on the shores of Lake Maggiore, they are a popular road cycling playground.

 Eight suggested road bike routes.